BoDonkey/tribal-drum-game/Game Mechanics/Core Ideas for Saami-Inspired TTRPG Game.md

             environmental challenges.

-    -   **Side Quest:** Wispy guides the player to an ancient library, unlocking forgotten knowledge about the haldi and enhancing their illusion abilities.
+    -   **Side Quest:** Wispy guides the player to an ancient library, unlocking forgotten knowledge about the veridian and enhancing their illusion abilities.

 4.  **Winter Companion: Frost (Wolf)\